Helping Victims of Rear-End Crashes Seek Compensation and Justice

 - Incorrect assumption about forward driver’s actions.
 The driver in back may intend to beat a red or yellow light, incorrectly believing that the motorist in front will do the same.

-Contact a Fort Myers Car Accident Lawyer for Help Fighting a Rear-End Collision
+Contact The Spivey Law Firm in Fort Myers for Help Fighting a Rear-End Collision

 More Helpful Information